The Portrait of a Nigerian Druggie Youth

-Take a very good look at the photograph.
-In the photograph you can see the portrait of a young teenager in a blue T-shirt (the Boy in blue) attempting to light up a reefer.
-He is closely surrounded by peers eager for him to do it because if he does they can too.
+Inspect the photograph.
+In the photograph, you can see the portrait of a young teenager in a blue T-shirt (the Boy in blue) attempting to light up a reefer.
+His peers surround him, eager for him to do it because if he does, they can too.
 There is some apparent awe for the Boy in blue by his mates; he is their leader by choice or nature.
-He is definitely not from a privileged background and neither are his peers but they look up to him.
+He is not from a privileged background and neither are his peers, but they look up to him.

 We did not forget to mention the various tiers of the Government of Nigeria.
 They were not worth mentioning.